 Boat Sales Tax Rates by State

-We couldn’t find a guide to sales tax by state, so we wrote one.
+I couldn’t find a guide to sales tax by state, so I wrote one.

 How does sales tax work on boats?